pete-machine/torchbricks/README.md

 - The typical distinction between `encode`  / `decoder` becomes to limited...
 Multiple decoders might share a `neck`.

+## Brick features:

+Missing sections:

+- [ ] Acts as a nn.Module
+- [ ] Acts as a dictionary - Nested brick collection
+- [ ] Export as ONNX
+- [ ] Pytorch lightning

 ## Use-case: Training with a collections of bricks

-By packing model modules, metrics and loss-functions into a brick collection and providing a `on_step`-function, we can more easily inject any desired brick collection into your custom trainer without doing modifications to trainer.
+By packing model modules, metrics and loss-functions into a brick collection, we can more easily inject any desired brick collection into your custom trainer without doing modifications to the trainer.

 ### Use-case: Training with pytorch-lightning trainer
 I like and love pytorch-lightning!
 We can avoid writing the easy-to-get-wrong training loop, write validation/test scrips.